by The Playlist Staff

 The commercials and music video worlds often provide a platform for filmmakers to step up to bigger and better things, but rare is the talent who can show off some of their most memorable work in such a short frame.
 Savides started as a fashion photographer, but his first big break came from Ridley Scott, who hired him for the Miller Genuine Draft commercials he was directing (the two would later work together in the features world on "American Gangster"), and the cinematographer took off from there.
 And it speaks to Savides’ remarkable skill set that he was able to make such a remarkable impression in the short format.
 Iconic and groundbreaking videos for Michael Jackson’s “Scream,” Nine Inch Nails’ “Closer,” Fiona Apple’s “Criminal” and R.E.M.’s “Everybody Hurts” found Savides behind the camera, but that’s not all.
 When directors dipped into advertising, they brought him along too.
 John Hillcoat collaborated with Savides for his memorable, Malick-ian Levi’s spots for their To Work campaign.
 The cinematographer exercised different muscles for Martin Scorsese’s Alfred Hitchock homage “The Key To Reserva" and Savides worked with Wong Kar-Wai and delivered the short “The Hire” for BMW.
 And while the Academy never recognized his efforts, his peers in these industries did with Savides earning three MTV Music Video awards, a Clio Award and many more.
 The diversity of his work speaks volumes, and you can check it out below.

-- RP, Drew Taylor, Kevin Jagernauth, Oliver Lyttelton
+- Rodrigo Perez, Drew Taylor, Kevin Jagernauth, Oliver Lyttelton